Design & Technology

 Intent

-At Oxclose Primary Academy we value Design and Technology as an important subject to support and promote creative skills, alongside learning and developing key technological skills.
-We feel that it is our role to nurture creativity and innovation through design, and by exploring how this impacts on the world in which we all live and work.
+At Oxclose Primary Academy we value Design and Technology as it encourages pupils to take a creative approach to solving problems.
+It is a practical based subject; children will learn about design methods and investigate their environment and materials around them following an iterative design process.
+We feel that it is our role to nurture creativity and innovation through design, and by exploring how these impact on the world in which we all live and work.

-Our aim is to deliver an engaging and inclusive curriculum, relevant for all of our pupils, which enables them to gain skills and knowledge in design, structures, mechanisms, electrical control and a range of materials, including food.
+Our aim is to deliver an engaging and inclusive curriculum, relevant for all of our pupils, which enables them to gain skills and knowledge in designing, making and evaluating.
+Pupils will complete projects on Mechanisms and Electrical/Mechanical Systems, Structures, Textiles, and Food.
 We want our pupils to be confident in experimenting, practising and enhancing their skills, which will broaden their knowledge and understanding year on year.

 We believe that it is vital for pupils to leave primary school with a wide range of design and technology skills linked to real life projects, which will help to prepare them for their future both in education and employment as well as promote healthy and safe living in their personal lives.